codr7/cl-extashy/README.md

 ### intro
 cl-extashy aims to provide an exstensible and flexible hash table implementation in Common Lisp.

+### design
+Tables are implemented as vectors of vectors of pairs.
+The first level is slots, which has a static size set at table instantiation time, alternatively resize time.
+The second level, which is used for chaining, is lazily allocated and adjustable.

 ### equality
 cl-estashy provides an extensible, universal equality predicate named `^=`, which is the default for new tables but may be overridden by passing an `:eq`-argument to the constructor.

 ### hashing
-cl-extashy provides a generic `hash`-function that may be implemented to override the behavior.
+cl-extashy provides a generic `hash`-function that may be implemented to override the behavior, it defaults to `sxhash`.

 ### speed
 cl-extashy is currently around twice as slow as built in hash tables in SBCL, but I suspect it's possible to squeeze that further by profiling and declaring types.